shadow/atlas/latency/README.md

 half by splitting the work across two different RIPE Atlas users.
 Figure out a way to split all-probes.json in half and run the script twice with different API keys.
 And then combine results back together.
 Good luck.

+# `02-pick-best-by-city.py`

+Once `01-test-reachability.py` is done, run this to parse the list of all probes, `cache/all-probes.json`, into a list of just the selected probes at `cache/selected-probes.json`.
+This also generates the file `cache/all-pairs.txt` which is the list of measurements needed to do the `n^2` pairwise pings between the `n` selected probes.

+Backup the output files of this script.